 We expect that carefully reading the articles will take about 3 – 5 hours during the first 3-day period (Tuesday – Friday), and that writing the essay will take another 8 – 12 hours during the second 3-day period (Friday – Monday).
 We allow multiple days for reading and writing because we know that people have other commitments during that time, and to allow time for a complete writing process, including reflection and revision.

 When and how do I find out my results and see comments on my essays?

-Your results and feedback will be available on the FEE website on July 11, 2014 if you take the June FEE and on August 14, 2014 if you take the July FEE.
-If you take the make-up FEE, you will not get your results until August 27 and they will not include comments.
+Your results and feedback will be available on the FEE website on July 10, 2015 if you take the June FEE I and on July 31, 2015 if you take the June FEE II.
+If you take the make-up FEE, you will not get your results until September 2 and they will not include comments.

 Once you have your FEE results, you will meet with your advisor during Orientation to select your classes and then register for them via Online Registration.